 Please let me know how you like this vinaigrette in the comments!
 I love hearing from you and I’m dying to hear about the salads you make with it (#saladobsessed).

-If you’re looking for more salad dressings that keep well, don’t miss my sunshine salad dressing (yogurt-based honey-mustard dressing), my carrot ginger dressing or jalapeño-cilantro dressing (made a little creamy with some tahini).
+If you’re looking for more salad dressings that keep well, don’t miss my sunshine salad dressing (yogurt-based honey-mustard dressing), green goddess dressing, carrot ginger dressing or jalapeño-cilantro dressing (made a little creamy with some tahini).

 Basic Vinaigrette (Plus Variations!)